By The Wyoming LLC Attorney TeamSep 20, 2019

 When decedents own valuable property such as real estate, motor vehicles, financial portfolios, or business assets, the estate executor must obtain date-of-death values which are recorded for estate tax purposes.

-In order to transfer property, date-of-death value forms are submitted to the county tax assessor to validate the decedent does not owe outstanding taxes.
+In order to transfer property, date-of-death value forms are submitted to the county tax assessor to validate that the decedent does not owe outstanding taxes.
 If taxes are due, the estate must present payment before the property can be distributed to named beneficiaries.

 Estate executors are compensated for their duties through the estate.
 The amount of compensation is regulated by state probate laws.
 Some states use a pay scale based on a percentage of the estate, while others pay a flat fee or hourly wage.
-Estate executors must keep a time sheet to present to the court when the estate settles.
+Estate executors must keep a timesheet to present to the court when the estate settles.

 It is best to discuss the designation of estate executor with the person before appointing them within the Will.
 In some cases, the designated agent is unable or unwilling to perform duties.
 When this occurs another estate executor must be appointed through court and will hinder the progress of probate.
 It is a good idea to designate a primary and secondary estate executor within the Will.
 If the primary administrator cannot fulfill duties, the second administrator can quickly assume the role.